 This is a biennial plant that is a member of the enormous and varied bellflower genus, Campanula.
 It has hairy leaves with smooth or wavy edges.
 Plants form a rosette the first year and, in the second, send up tall stalks of bell-shaped flowers.

 It grows in zones 8 and 9 that you can transplant to the garden in early fall.
-These are easy to grow and care for and thrives in well-drained soil.
+These are easy to grow and care for and thrive in well-drained soil.

 11. Foxglove (Digitalis purpurea)